piyushpatel2005/website-archive/content/tutorials/junit/setting-up-environment/index.md

 1. Download and install JDK.
 There are several Java Development Kit (JDK) available online.
 You can use Oracle JDK or OpenJDK published by major companies.
 Please, note that you need to install JDK and not JRE.
 2. Install IntelliJ IDEA.
 This is Integrated Development Environment (IDE) for Java development.
 This is published by company Jetbrains and they have free Community version which you can download for free.
 Visit [Jetbrains website](https://www.jetbrains.com/idea/download) and download IntelliJ IDEA Community Edition for your respective operating system.
+3. Download and install maven.
+You can verify maven installation using `mvn -version`.
+This should show the currently installed maven version in your system.

 Once these tools are installed, you can verify installation by opening terminal and typing `java -version` and it should return output with Java version installed in your system.